Pre-Requisites

 Table

-All work has to be shown or handed in before the start of the final exam.
+All work has to be shown or handed in before the 12midnight Friday in the

-I used the class work, review questions, lab work, and projects as a source
+I use the class work, review questions, lab work, and projects as a source

 for creating questions in the final.
 There will be long-answer questions